 Kelli O'Hara On Stage - Theater Credits, Bio and Tickets

-Ms. O'Hara's career on stage reached new heights following her performance as Clara Johnson in the Lincoln Center Theater production of The Light in the Piazza.
-She played the role from March 17 through to December 4, 2005, and earned her first Tony Award nomination.
-From that moment on, she was considered a Broadway favorite and received Tony Award nominations every time she appeared on the Great White Way.
-Her subsequent Broadway résumé includes the roles of Babe Williams in the 2006 revival of The Pajama Game, Ensign Nellie Forbush in the Lincoln Center Theater revival of South Pacific, Billie Bendix in the 2012 premiere of Nice Work If You Can Get It (also earning a Grammy Award nomination for "Best Musical Theater Album" in 2013), and Francesca in the 2014 premiere of The Bridges of Madison County.
-At that point in her career, Ms. O'Hara was a five-time Tony Award nominee and she also found time to appear off-Broadway as Regan in the Public Theater's 2011 revival of King Lear and returned to Playwrights Horizons as Cathy Whitaker in 2013's Far From Heaven.
+O'Hara's career on stage reached new heights following her performance as Clara Johnson in the Lincoln Center Theater production of The Light in the Piazza.
+She played the role from March 17 through December 4, 2005 and earned her first Tony Award nomination.
+She received Tony Award nominations for all of her subsequent appearances on Broadway until 2016.
+Her résumé includes the roles of Babe Williams in the 2006 revival of The Pajama Game, Ensign Nellie Forbush in the Lincoln Center Theater revival of South Pacific, Billie Bendix in the 2012 premiere of Nice Work If You Can Get It (also earning a Grammy Award nomination for Best Musical Theater Album in 2013), and Francesca in the 2014 premiere of The Bridges of Madison County.
+At that point in her career, O'Hara was a five-time Tony Award nominee, and she also found time to appear off Broadway as Regan in The Public Theater's 2011 revival of King Lear.
+She also returned to Playwrights Horizons as Cathy Whitaker in 2013's Far From Heaven.

-Although primarily known for her career on the Broadway stage, Ms. O'Hara has also appeared in numerous films and television series, including the role of Mrs. Darling in NBC's live televised musical "Peter Pan Live!" and a 2018 Emmy Award-nominated performance as Katie Bonner in "The Accidental Wolf".
-Other notable screen credits include "Sex and the City 2," "Numb3rs," "13 Reasons Why," "Blue Bloods," and "Masters of Sex".
-She also starred in the popular "Live from Lincoln Center" series twice — as Nellie Forbush in South Pacific in 2010 and as Julie Jordan in Carousel in 2013.
+Although primarily known for her career on the Broadway stage, O'Hara has also appeared in numerous films and television series, including the role of Mrs. Darling in NBC's live televised musical Peter Pan Live! and a 2018 Emmy Award-nominated performance as Katie Bonner in The Accidental Wolf.
+Other notable screen credits include Sex and the City 2, Numb3rs, 13 Reasons Why, Blue Bloods, and Masters of Sex.
+She also starred in the popular Live from Lincoln Center series twice — as Nellie Forbush in South Pacific in 2010 and as Julie Jordan in Carousel in 2013.